AbolhasaniLab/SDFL-2025/README.md

 ##### column 6: PFO volumetric flowrate
 ##### column 7: number of residence times to wait to initiate the in-situ characterization
 ##### column 8: always zero meaning no washing is required

-### A simplified version of the code (Digital Twin Training Code) as well as the data used to train the digital twin models were also uploaded!